Jon Y. Vanderpool

 After working through high school as a grocery clerk, bussing and waiting tables, Jon Vanderpool first started clerking for a small law firm in Galveston, Texas after his junior year at Rice University in 1985.
 Into his senior year, he spent much of his clerkship with a Houston plaintiff’s firm representing a family whose father died from leukemia at 50 from prolonged exposure to benzene as a preferred solvent at a refinery south of Houston that led to a substantial verdict and industry changes.
 But Jon didn’t commit to the law until the aftermath of his younger brother Jay Vanderpool’s death at 20 in a boating accident in 1987.

-After graduating Pepperdine School of Law, Jon arrived in San Diego in 1992 where he met his spouse Christine, a graduate of Poway H.S. and San Jose State.
+After graduating Pepperdine School of Law, Jon arrived in San Diego in 1992.
 Jon’s early years of practice increasingly involved representing employees, which led him to Ann Smith at a conference.
-They shared similar ties to the Boston area, but her and (the firm’s) Smith, Steiner, Vanderpool & Wax history and distinguished reputation representing labor interests, including (CTA) California Teachers Association members was the legacy Jon wished to join and continue.
+They shared similar ties to the Boston area, but her and (the firm’s) Smith Steiner Vanderpool’s history and distinguished reputation representing labor interests, including (CTA) California Teachers Association members was the legacy Jon wished to join and continue.

 Jon is honored to protect public school teachers’ employment and benefit rights through administrative due process and litigation when necessary.

-Over 20+ years with (the firm) Smith, Steiner, Vanderpool & Wax, Jon’s state and federal jury trial experience includes successfully litigating employee claims to verdict for fraud, breach of contract, sex harassment, whistle-blower retaliation, age discrimination, black-balling, and FLSA donning and doffing.
+Over 20+ years with (the firm) Smith Steiner Vanderpool, Jon’s state and federal jury trial experience includes successfully litigating employee claims to verdict for fraud, breach of contract, sex harassment, whistle-blower retaliation, age discrimination, black-balling, and FLSA donning and doffing.
 He’s also litigated to favorable settlements several wage & hour class actions, and significant personal injury cases.
 Jon is honored to protect public school teachers’ employment and benefit rights through administrative due process and litigation when necessary.

-The Vanderpool’s two children both attend(ed) La Costa Canyon H.S.
-Jon is a Master and Group Leader in the Welsh Chapter of the American Inn of Court.
-He’s an Elder and at Christ Presbyterian Church, Rancho La Costa and enjoys crafting and delivering Congregational prayers.
-He serves on the Advisory Committee of the Jay Y. Vanderpool Memorial Scholarship Fund.
+Jon’s two children both attend(ed) La Costa Canyon H.S.
+He is a Master and Group Leader in the Welsh Chapter of the American Inn of Court; an Elder and at Christ Presbyterian Church, Rancho La Costa; a Board member with Partnerships with Industry www.pwiworks.org; and serves on the Advisory Committee of the Jay Y. Vanderpool Memorial Scholarship Fund.
 Jon enjoys cycling as part of his work commute and has ridden and raised contributions for the Tour de Cure (juvenile diabetes) and Challenged Athletes Foundation.
 He’s fond of Presidential biographies.

 - State Bar of California